jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-In the United States, the Biden administration announced a voluntary cyber labeling program for smart devices to protect American consumers intended to be up and running in 2024\.
+In the United States, the Biden administration announced a voluntary cyber labeling program for smart devices to protect American consumers intended to be “up and running” in 2024\.
 The program will evaluate products against criteria NIST develops, such as the consumer IoT core baseline profile NIST IR 8425 published in September